work-apradana/databricks-terraform-examples/aws/aws-databricks-workspace-basic/README.md

 - This module is designed for AWS accounts with Databricks MWS (E2) enabled.
 - The S3 bucket is created with encryption and public access blocked by default.
 - IAM roles are provisioned for secure cross-account access by Databricks.
-- VPC endpoints are needed.
+- VPC endpoints are optional.
+Deploying VPC endpoints may incur hourly and bandwidth cost.
+S3 Gateway endpoint is recommended to minimize public egress cost.

 ## References